dem42/blog/content/posts/memory_semantics_rust_cpp_zig_gc.md

 So let's investigate a few programming languages and their memory semantics to see if the quality of their semantics can help make them a good choice.

 # Why even do this?
 So maybe before we jump into the fun stuff, I should justify why this makes sense.
-If you only care about the fun stuff feel free to skip this section.
+If you only care about the fun stuff, then feel free to skip this section.

 First of all, I think we are now in a new era of programming languages.
 The industry hasn't quite caught up to this yet, but I think it is catching up slowly and steadily.

-This new era in my option began with languages targeting the java virtual machine (JVM).
+This new era began with languages targeting the java virtual machine (JVM).
 Scala and Clojure were the first big languages to emerge out of this and both gained traction.
 Kotlin followed a number of years later and I would say that though neither Kotlin, Scala nor Clojure managed to replace Java, they all took enough market share from Java to cause it to go into decline.

 After LLVM made it reasonable to create natively compiled languages, I think we are now seeing the same happening in the native space.
 I believe Rust is already getting a lot of attention and market share and I think other, newer languages will follow and equally manage to grab market share.
 We also don't need big runtimes and virtual machines anymore which is what used to be the advantage of languages like Java and C#.